Phulera: Demographics

 As of 2001 India census, Phulera had a population of around 98,289.
 Males constitute 52% of the population and females 48%.
-Phulera has an average literacy rate of 86.5%,male literacy is 94.84%, and female literacy is 77.57%.
+Phulera has an average literacy rate of 86.5%, male literacy is 94.84%, and female literacy is 77.57%.
 In Phulera, 13% of the population is under 6 years of age.

 Transport

 Phulera Junction railway station is on the Jaipur-Ahmedabad line.
-It has five platforms, platform no#4 & no#5 use for Jaipur – Ajmer – Ahmedabad route.
-It is one of the important railway junctions of NWR Zone headquartered in Jaipur.
+It has five platforms, platform no 4 & no 5 use for Jaipur – Ajmer – Ahmedabad route.
+It is one of the important railway junctions of North Western Railway zone headquartered in Jaipur.
 Phulera is a junction which separates two major lines of Ajmer and Jodhpur.
 It was one of the biggest yards a few years before.
 There was also a diesel locomotive depot.

 There is no official bus-stand but you can easily get a bus service for Jaipur every 1 hour.
 There is also bus service for Delhi at night around 10 PM every night.